Maddy Osman avatar

 Here is an overview of the different image types :

 • JPG (JPEG) stands for Joint Photographic Experts Group.
-This file type supports 16 million colors and usually has the smallest file size for photos.
+This file type supports 16 million colours and usually has the smallest file size for photos.
 This file type is ideal for background images, product photos, featured images and generally for all images or photos that you want to use on your website.

 • PNG stands for Portable Network Graphic.
-This image format supports fewer colors than JPG.
+This image format supports fewer colours than JPG.
 However, you can use it to save images with a transparent background.
 It is a good choice for logo images, background patterns, decorative website graphics, social media icons and the like.
 Images saved as PNG can result in larger files if the image contains a lot of detail.

 Keep an eye on the image resolution

-Another aspect you should consider when optimizing images for the web is the image resolution.
+Another aspect you should consider when optimising images for the web is the image resolution.
 The image resolution is measured in dots per inch (DPI) and determines the quality of the image.
 The higher the DPI value, the higher the image resolution.

 For web purposes, your image resolution should be set to 72 DPI as this is considered standard.
 A higher resolution will result in a large size and contribute to your website loading slowly.